 Research Fellow, Department of Social Anthropology

-Sean is a Post-Doctoral Research Fellow with the Energy Ethics research group in the Department of Social Anthropology at the University of St Andrews.
+Sean is a Post-Doctoral Research Fellow at the Centre for Energy Ethics in the Department of Social Anthropology at the University of St Andrews.
 Since late-2018, Sean’s multidisciplinary research has focused on how financial professionals in Houston (Texas) conceptualize energy and value hydrocarbons.
 This ethnographic work explores the calculation of risk, the performance of financial expertise, and the ethical valuation of energy resources and extractive energy technologies in the United States.
 A key implication of Sean’s research is that the world of finance is central to the materialization of our collective energy and anthropogenic landscapes.

 Sean’s project is part of the larger Energy Ethics research project led by Dr Mette High and funded by the European Research Council.
 His current project follows the arch of his postgraduate research on the intersection of financialization and natural resources, economisation, and economic development.

 Before relocating to St Andrews, Sean was a Lecturer in Economic Geography at the University of Toronto’s Department of Geography (Mississauga campus) and an Assistant Adjunct Professor at Queen’s University’s School of Policy Studies.
 Sean has also been an Adjunct Professor in Queen’s University’s Department of Geography and Planning and Smith School of Business.
-Over his university teaching career Sean has developed and delivered undergraduate and graduate courses on a number of topics including: Economic Geography, Energy and Society, Business and Industrial Geography, Economics of Social Policy, Applied Ethics, Human Resources Management, and both Quantitative and Qualitative Research Methods.
+He has developed and delivered undergraduate and graduate courses on: Economic Geography, Energy and Society, Business and Industrial Geography, Economics of Social Policy, Applied Ethics, Human Resources Management, and Quantitative and Qualitative Research Methods.

 Field, S. (in preparation).
 Liquid Futures: Inside the World of US Hydrocarbon Finance in an Anthropogenic Era.